 Homework connects learning and responsibility; this connection fosters pride in one’s accomplishments.

 In 2nd Grade homework serves to reinforce concepts taught in the classroom through guided drill and practice.
-Use of a weekly homework folder continues and parents should provide all the guidance they feel is necessary while also fostering independence.
+Use of a weekly homework folder continues, and parents should provide all the guidance they feel is necessary while also fostering independence.

 Homework in 3rd Grade provides an opportunity to read, practice, prepare and conduct research.
 Students use this foundation to compose responses designed to reinforce and extend concepts being discussed in class.
-3rd Graders are responsible for writing in their own planners.
+Students in 3rd Grade are responsible for writing in their own planners.
 In these ways, 3rd Grade assignments facilitate the development of independent study habits, as well as the responsibility of organizing materials and completing work by an assigned due date.

 When independently completed by the student, assignments may be used by the teacher to informally assess student progress and comprehension.
 For these reasons, we ask parents to be supportive of upper school students but to allow them to do their own work.

 Most homework assignments are corrected in class so students may practice skills and test their own comprehension.
 Corrected assignments then function as the study guides for tests.
 A study period is provided within every school day so that homework may be partially or totally completed.